devuo/typescript-slow-watch-bug/README.md

 is consistent with what I have observed of the initial compilation time being slower and slower as the dependencies grow.

+## Running watch mode example

+Just `npm install && docker-compose up`.
+You can change the command that is executed inside docker by modifying `docker-command.sh`

 ## TypeScript 2.7

 See `typescript-272-prof-process.txt`